ashvardanian/StringZilla/README.md

 text_from_array = Str(memoryview(alphabet_array))
 ```

-The `File` class memory-maps a file from persistent memory without loading its copy into RAM.
+The `File` class memory-maps a file from persistent storage without loading its copy into RAM.
 The contents of that file would remain immutable, and the mapping can be shared by multiple Python processes simultaneously.
-A standard dataset pre-processing use case would be to map a sizeable textual dataset like Common Crawl into memory, spawn child processes, and split the job between them.
+A standard dataset pre-processing use case would be to map a sizable textual dataset like Common Crawl into memory, spawn child processes, and split the job between them.

 ### Basic Operations